Frequently Asked Questions

 Both universities will maintain their separate and respective student clubs and organizations.

-This combination would allow each university to expand our offerings for our students, better respond to workforce and labor needs, and better serve the Cedar Rapids and Quad Cities communities.
+The combination will allow each university to expand offerings for our students, better respond to workforce and labor needs, and better serve the Cedar Rapids and Quad Cities communities.
 The student experience at both campuses will change only for the better.

 Attend open forums and share your ideas.
 We believe in transparency and open dialogue.
 We fully expect great ideas will come from students, university leadership and staff members, our department leads and faculty, as well as donors and alumni boards.
 We want to hear from every member of the community.